permguard/permguard/site/content/docs/0.1/getting-started/ cloud-native-patterns.md

 ## Use Case: Api Endpoint

-One use case involves sending a JWT token to an API endpoint, where the token can contain various metadata such as permission roles and scopes.
+One use case involves sending a JWT token to an API endpoint, where the token can contain various metadata such as permission actors and scopes.
 However, this approach presents several drawbacks:

 - **Increased JWT Size**: Including numerous permissions within the JWT can lead to its size growing, resulting in increased network overhead when transmitting the token.
 - **Synchronization Challenges**: If the metadata, such as permissions, undergoes changes, the JWT must be reissued to reflect these modifications.
 Otherwise, there's a risk of permissions becoming out of sync, leading to potential security issues.